ivonunes/plumekit/docs/forms.md

 ## The client runtime

-The stream path uses Plume's `StreamEnvelope` and the `@navigation` client runtime, which intercepts `submit`, falls back to a normal POST with no JS, and applies `<plume-stream>` responses.
+The stream path uses Plume's `StreamEnvelope` and the `@navigation` client runtime, which intercepts `submit`, falls back to a normal POST with no JS and applies `<plume-stream>` responses.